Five ways to get rid of weeds with Alan Titchmarsh

 Pull them out

-Pull out annual weeds such as groundsel with the roots, before they have a chance to set seed.
+Pull out annual weeds such as groundsel or chickweed with the roots, before they have a chance to set seed.
 Hand weed after rain has softened the soil, allowing you to pull out complete root systems.
+Weeds such as herb Robert do not root deeply and are easy to remove by hand.

 Scrape them out

-Scrape out weeds between gaps, such as dandelions or meadowgrass, in paving using a weeding tool or an old knife.
+Scrape out weeds, such as dandelions or meadowgrass, between gaps in paving using a weeding tool or an old knife.
 Tease them out, roots and all.
-You could also apply a residual path weedkiller afterwards, to prevent further weed growth.
+If you choose to use chemicals, you could also apply a residual path weedkiller afterwards, to prevent further weed growth.

-If you have a bad perennial weed infestation and don’t mind using chemicals, you could use a systemic weedkiller containing glyphosate.
+If you have a bad perennial weed infestation and don't mind using chemicals, you could use a systemic weedkiller.
 Spray or dab onto dry leaves, when rain is not forecast, in midsummer.
 If tackling bindweed, train up a bamboo cane first to isolate from the other plants.
 Always read the label.